Sen. McSally, ex-Air Force pilot, says officer raped her

 - Amid Mardi Gras joy, tears for bicyclists killed in traffic VIEW

+“I was horrified at how my attempt to share generally my experiences was handled,” she said.
+She almost left the Air Force after 18 years.

+“Like many victims, I felt like the system was raping me all over again.”

-McSally’s revelation comes not long after Sen. Joni Ernst, R-Iowa, detailed her own abuse and assault, and at a time of increased awareness over the problem of harassment and assault in the armed forces.
+McSally’s revelation comes not long after Sen. Joni Ernst, R-Iowa, detailed her own abuse and assault, and at a time of increased awareness over the problem of harassment and assault in the armed forces and the larger #MeToo movement that roiled Hollywood and major corporations.

 Reports of sexual assaults across the military jumped nearly 10 percent in 2017 — a year that also saw an online nude-photo sharing scandal rock the Defense Department.
+Reporting for 2018 is not yet available.
+Reports of sexual assaults were also up at the military academies, most at West Point.

-McSally said she shares in the disgust of the failures of the military system and many commanders who have failed to address the problems of sexual misconduct.
-She said the public must demand that higher-ranking officials be part of the solution.
+McSally said she shares in the disgust of the failures of the military system and many commanders who haven’t address the problems of sexual misconduct.
+She said the public must demand that higher-ranking officials be part of the solution, setting the tone for their officers.

+“We have come a long way to stop military sexual assault but we still have a long way to go,” she said.
+“It took many years and too many lives ruined.”